Creating Custom Algorithms¶

 Users must specify the “network groups” in their algorithm.
 A network group is a group of networks that work hand in hand with a common objective,

-and is registered through a NetworkGroup
+and is registered through a NetworkGroup object, which contains at least one

 evaluation network (i.e. a network that is optimized during training e.g. the Q-network in DQN) and, optionally, “shared” networks that share